mmmohajer/baseDesign/README.md

 This component is used in order to add icons to your project.
 This is an example that shows how to use this component:<br>

 `<Icon type="search" fill="black" stroke="black" scale={1} />` <br>

+You can use our SCSS classes for styling this component also you can pass any props to this component, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestIcon/TestIcon.js).<br>

 The props of this component are: <br>